solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 ### Status

-Whether or not to make the ticket available to bookers on the frontend.
+Whether to make the ticket available to bookers on the frontend, or not.

 ::: tip
 You can set a ticket to **Disabled** and still provide a link directly to it on the frontend for specific people to book.